DanLatimer/qbittorrent-deleter/readme.txt

 Running the App:
 1. Install node 5.x
 2. Install this app's dependencies: `npm install` from the root directory of the project
+3. Enable QBittorrent webui and set port to 9000, also check the bypass authentication for local host option (QBittorrent > Tools > Options > WebUi)
-3. Open QBittorrent Tools > Options > Downloads > Check the Run external program on torrent completion option and add the location of this program with the following comamnd line arguments like so
+4. Open QBittorrent > Tools > Options > Downloads > Check the Run external program on torrent completion option and add the location of this program with the following comamnd line arguments like so

 node <your folder location>/app.js %I